harshakurra123/Section04Group02/README.md

 **Project Title:** TYRE SUPPLIERS    <br>
 Get your car rolling in style

 The Main Objective of the project is to create a website for sales in tyres.
-It has several logins, such as admin, customer, warhouse incharge, retailer etc. Admin gives access to the users, based on their role.
-Retailer posts all the tyres which are available in warehouse.
-Warehouse Incharge takes care of order management for their shipment.
+It has web pages where admin can add tyres, update tyre description / values, delete tyres and list the tyres available.

 ## > OUR TEAM
 - **HARSHAVARDHAN KURRA**<br>